 Loss of certification, if required per departmental clinical privileges, will result in the automatic suspension of the APP’s specific admitting, clinical, and consulting privileges, which may be reinstated when APP has been re-certified.

-Failure to adhere to Illinois Department of Public Health, Chicago Department of Public Health, Hospital or University health requirements for Flu vaccination, TB compliance and other required vaccinations.
+Failure to adhere to Illinois Department of Public Health, Chicago Department of Public Health, Hospital or University health requirements for Flu vaccination, TB compliance, Fit Testing and other required vaccinations.

 Privileges shall be reinstated when the Practitioner produces satisfactory evidence of having met the requirement or approved exemption is on file.